“The Winter Famine in Arnhem, 1945”, Alexandre Mitchell, 2022 (42 x 59 cm, Indian ink)

-Towards the end of the Second World War the Allies had liberated the southern part of the Netherlands from Nazi occupation, but ceased their advance into the north when Operation Market Garden, the attempt to seize a bridge across the Rhine at Arnhem, failed.
+Towards the end of World War II, the Allies had succeeded in liberating the southern part of the Netherlands from Nazi occupation.
+However, their progress northwards was hampered by the botched Operation Market Garden, a failed attempt to capture a bridge across the Rhine at Arnhem.

-On the ground, after the Dutch national railways went on a railway strike to further the Allied liberation efforts, the German General Friedrich Christiansen, ‘Supreme commander of the Wehrmacht in the Netherlands’, retaliated by placing an embargo on all food transports to the western Netherlands.
+Following a nationwide strike by railway workers in the Netherlands in support of the Allied liberation efforts, German General Friedrich Christiansen, “Supreme Commander of the Wehrmacht in the Netherlands”, retaliated by imposing an embargo on all food shipments to the Western Netherlands.

-His native town, Wyk auf Föhr, tried to reinstate a street name that honoured his heroics during the First World War (the street name had been changed by the British military administration in 1945), but there was such a public outcry in Germany and the Netherlands that the town council bowed down in 1980.
+His home town, Wyk auf Föhr, reinstated a street plaque honouring his heroism in World War I in the 1970s (the plaque had been removed by the British military administration in 1945), but there was such an outcry in Germany and the Netherlands that the town council relented in 1980 and had the plaque removed.